Ethiopia: 'Massacre' of civilians in Tigray, Amnesty claims | DW | 13.11.2020

 Across Ethiopia as a whole, some 15 million people are dependent on humanitarian aid, amid a total population of 112 million.

-The EU's crisis management commissiioner Janez Lenarcic told the German RND news network Friday that the risk of Ethiopia's conflict spreading was very real.
+The EU's crisis management commissioner Janez Lenarcic told the German RND news network Friday that the risk of Ethiopia's conflict spreading was very real.

 "I fear that this crisis will have catastrophic humanitarian impacts for the whole country," said Lenarcic, and referring to the Horn of Africa added: "The military escalation in Ethiopia threatens the stability of the whole country and the region.